Oil3/Mkv-Quicklook/README.md

 Free macOS plugin to play .mkv movies in Quicklook Preview, very fast.

+   ##
 Silicon compatible.

 ## Install
 >Launch the app once.
 This registers the extension as the extension itself stays within the app bundle.
+>Requires nothing that is not included already, is sandboxed and hardened, and has no extra entitlements.

 ## Uninstall
 >Delete the app.